Smith College Deadlines

 This does not imply pressure, only that there is no reason to at least try to start the process knowing that your circumstances will be understood and respected.

-The new Student Fulbright programs are officially opened by I.I.E. only in May each year, when the candidate must re-check her country profile for any changes, which may necessitate alterations in her application.
+The new Student Fulbright programs are officially opened by I.I.E. on March 31 each year, after which from time to time through the summer the candidate must re-check her country profile for any changes, which may necessitate alterations in her application.

 But this must not be a reason for waiting because country programs can change anytime, and sometimes do even late into the application process, though rarely so.